 Which reminds me.
 Did you know that if a centipede is attacked it detaches some of its legs and throws them at his attacker?
 That way the attacker stops to eat the leg and the centipede runs away and hides.

 Back to the zoo ... of course, there is the interminable collection of animals who look very much the same but have different names.
-There's the reindeer, the white tailed deer, the elk, the moose, the fallow deer, the Siberian roe deer, the piebald deer, the Père David's deer and the I don't care what type of deer you are, you are all boring me to death!
+There's the reindeer, the white tailed deer, the elk, the moose, the fallow deer, the Siberian roe deer, the piebald deer, the Père David's deer and the I don't care what type of deer you are deer.
+You are all boring me to death!

 And it's the same for other animals.
 The zebra for example is just a horse painted in black and white lines.
 What's so clever about that?
 The bison and the buffalo are just cows like any other cow or ox but with a fancy name to earn them a place in the zoo.

 And don't tell me about the interminable collection of birds of every size, colour and shape?
 Do I really care about the difference between one hawk and another, or one owl and another, or one parrot and another?
 Do children really care?

 We stood there for what seemed years watching some feathered creatures in various cages.
 I forgot, nor cared, what they were called; but I remember they ate fruit because on the ground and stuck to various branches in the cage were pieces of apples which the keepers put there.

 The cages had various labels naming the different birds, where they originate from, and whether they were extinct or not.
 A misnomer if there ever was one.
 Extinct means they don't exist.
 Since these birds were here in the cage wasting my time and keeping me from a well-earned Guinness proves the fact that they are not extinct.
 YET!!!